JoacimWall/CoreCom/README.md

 # CoreCom
 Framework for wrapping gRPC to be used in side project that targets .Net standard (Xamarin) on the client side and .Net Core on server side.
+To use this please use the nuget's WallTec.CoreCom.Client and WallTec.CoreCom.Server throw nuget manager in Visual studio.

 ### Offline suport
 Ramveket takes care of any connection or transmission errors and queues them to make a new transmission when connection is restored.